 Once an organisation has a sponsor licence, it will need to issue a CoS to any individuals who are to be sponsored.
 This fee is currently £199.

-2017 saw the introduction of the Immigration Skills Charge, as set out within the Immigration Skills Charge Regulations 2017.
+2017 saw the introduction of the Immigration Skills Charge.
 Whilst this fee is not payable in relation to those who are switching from the Tier 4/Student route into the Skilled Worker category, it applies in the majority of other circumstances and is set at a rate of £1,000 per year of sponsorship for large companies and £364 per year for small ones.

 This fee is payable at the time of assigning a CoS and it cannot be passed along to the worker, it must be paid by the sponsoring organisation.